kapseliboi/hybrixd/READMES/git-workflow.md

 ### Dividing the issue into smaller steps ###

-If possible, specify the issue further by dividing it in steps by using checkboxes, like so in Markdown:
+If possible, specify the issue further by dividing it in steps by using checkboxes.
+You can also state when something has already been fixed, but needs writing down anyway:
 * `- [ ] Step summary or title`
-* `- [x] Step summary or title`, whenever you need to state something that has been fixed already.
+* `- [x] Step summary or title`

 These can be checked by the assigned developer, keeping track of this issue's progress:
 - [x] Step 1